The difference between Modern Art and Contemporary Art explained

 Furthermore, critics could not wrap their heads around the unrealistic representation of the woodlands and were especially offended by the bathing girl in the background who served no purpose in this painting.

-Defying the representational role
+Modern art and defying the representational role

 While Manet’s work distressed critics, it paved the way for the Post-Impressionists.
 They distinguished themselves by their choice of subject matter and their rejection of a collective way of seeing.
 Paul Cézanne (1839-1906) was one of the leading Post-Impressionists; in his work he focussed on the lines and planes and colours that comprise nature, resulting in a more abstract picture.